d-saikrishna/IoT/README.md

 Used these IPv6 addresses to do port forwarding on Jio Fiber.

 Completed building a NAS with RPi.
 Files can be accessed with SFTP.

+### May 29, 2024

+Coming after a long break.
+I'd been to Bangalore last weekend where I met [Balu Babu](https://x.com/AskBaluBabu), an hardware geek.
+He is responsible for me reopening this again.

+I did my first electronics project! **A blinking LED with a morse code twist!** Morse code because I just cleared HAM Radio License exam last week :)

+The code for it is in `Projects/led_morse.py`

+Decode this
+<video controls src="assets/world.mp4" title="Hello World - Morse LED"></video>

+This [video](https://www.youtube.com/watch?v=CL39xCXdU64) helped me a lot in doing this.